Stability in quadratic torsion theories: Source tensors

-On the other hand, $\Sigma_{[\tau\mu]\nu}$ is related to the contortion tensor, which is the remaining part of the connection, see reference \cite{11}.
-Thus, the right side of equation (\ref{EcFinalK}) corresponds to the spin distributions tensor
+On the other hand, $\Sigma_{[\tau\mu]\nu}$ is related to the contortion tensor, which is the remaining part of the connection, see Ref.~\cite{11}.
+Thus, the right side of Eq.~(\ref{EcFinalK}) corresponds to the spin distributions tensor